The Victorian Curriculum

 Each year some of our students represent Amsleigh Park and our Network at the State Finals at the Austrian Club.

-With recent emphasis on the importance of learning in STEM (Science, Technology, Engineering and Mathematics), we have introduced Coding and Robotics into the Amsleigh Park Primary School Curriculum to complement our existing ICT learning program.
-Developing skills in coding is vital for our students as it promotes problem solving, deep thinking and the development of logic.
+With recent emphasis on the importance of learning in STEM (Science, Technology, Engineering and Mathematics), we have introduced this important learning into the Amsleigh Park Primary School Curriculum to complement our existing ICT learning program.
+Developing skills in STEM is vital for our students as it promotes problem solving, deep thinking and the development of logic.
 Learning in this area is also highly engaging, and may support our students in preparing for STEM related careers predicted to evolve over the next 10-20 years.

 There are many excellent resources for learning about coding such as Scratch, Tynker and Lightbot.
-Lego Mindstorm robots and Lego Technic are excellent resources for teaching robotics, and our students love using these learning materials.
+M-Bots, Sphero, B-Bots, Drones, Lego Mindstorm robots and Lego Technic are excellent resources for teaching STEM, and our students love using these learning materials.
 Mathematics Extension and participation in the Mathematics Olympiad and Mathematics games, and Tournament of the Minds also provide great opportunities for developing specific skills in Mathematics and Engineering challenges.

-We are very excited by the possibilities in this area and have plans to continue developing further learning opportunities in this area when our new STEM Learning Centre is completed in 2018.
-This learning space is part of our current capital works program, which will provide a state of the art space for this type of learning.
+We are very excited by the possibilities in this area and have plans to continue developing further learning opportunities in this area as new resources and technological changes emerge.

 - Kelly Sports